shaqrivera/Quality-README-Generator/README.md

   ## Contributing
   Anybody can use this generator, and modify it.
   ## Tests
-  After running this application you should recieve the message 'Success!' in your terminal.
+  After running this application you should receive the message 'Success!' in your terminal.
 There should be a file in the main directory named autoREADME.md.

   ## Questions
   Github username : Shaqrivera